anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Luke 12.49-56** continues the series in Luke, and is about Jesus coming to bring 'fire to the earth', not bringing peace but division.
 The 'Related' reading, **Jeremiah 23.23-29**, speaks of God's word being like fire, and is about the God who fills heaven and earth coming in judgment.
 The 'Related' psalm, **Psalm 82**, calls on God to 'judge the earth'.

 ## Sunday between 21 and 27 August (Proper 16)

+Year A

+* **Exodus 1.8 &ndash; 2.10** continues the series in the Pentateuch and begins and series in Exodus, and is about Israel being oppressed in Egypt, and the baby Moses being rescued through the water. **Psalm 124** is about God rescuing his people from 'the raging waters'.
+* **Romans 12.1-8** continues the series in Romans, and is about presenting 'your bodies as a living sacrifice', and living as members of 'one body in Christ'.
+* **Matthew 16.13-20** continues the series in Matthew, and includes Peter's confession: 'You are the Messiah', and speaks of the 'rock' on which Jesus will build his church, 'and the gates of Hades will not prevail against it'.
+The 'Related' reading, **Isaiah 51.1-6**, says, 'Look to the rock from which you were hewn'.
+The 'Related' psalm, **Psalm 138**, says that the 'fury of [God's] enemies' will not prevent his purposes from being fulfilled.

 Year C